jhviggo/world-of-zindria/Session notes/Session 56 day 90.md

 We wake up after a greater short rest in the Opulise Palace.
+We decide to summon 8 owls and fly out of the city, there are balistas near the palace and sea, but we fly inland and get out of range quickly.